-- Add the remaining ingredients and process until completely smooth, stopping twice to scrape the sides and bottom of the bowl.
+- Add the ingredients to your food processor.
+Process until completely smooth, stopping once to scrape the sides and bottom of the bowl.

-- Using a spatula, transfer the mixture into a square 9-inch pan.
+- Using a spatula, transfer the mixture to a square 9-inch pan.
 Cover with cling wrap, and freeze for 1 hour.

 - Cover again, and place in the freezer for 3 more hours, repeating the process of stirring the yogurt every 60 minutes.

-- When the entire mixture is frozen, serve immediately as soft-serve yogurt (use chilled bowls), or freeze 2 more hours (and ideally overnight) for a firmer consistency that you can scoop out with an ice cream scoop.
+- When the entire mixture is frozen, serve immediately as soft-serve yogurt (use chilled bowls), or freeze for two more hours for a firmer consistency that you can scoop out with an ice cream scoop.

-- If frozen overnight, remove the yogurt from the freezer 10 minutes before serving (but not longer, this one melts fast), to allow it to soften.
+- If frozen overnight, remove the yogurt from the freezer 10 minutes before serving to allow it to soften.